 This certificate course:

-- Is accredited by The Skin Cancer Institute and may be used as part of an application for Certified Skin Cancer Doctor credentials.
+- Is accredited by the Skin Cancer Institute and may be used as part of an application for Membership or Fellowship.

 - Has been collaboratively designed with, and reviewed by, Professor Giuseppe Argenziano, Head of the Dermatology Unit, Second University of Naples, Italy.
 A prolific author of scientific articles.

 - Is recognised by the International Dermoscopy Society.
 Membership is worldwide and more than 100 countries are represented.